 Textbooks are not required for this paper.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 Critical thinking, Cultural understanding, Ethics, Environmental literacy, Information

 - Learning Outcomes

-After taking this paper, students will acquire an appreciation of the various methodologies, techniques, and processes involved in writing an MA-level dissertation on various aspects of international studies.
+After taking this paper, students will acquire an enhanced awareness of the importance of analytical rigour, different methodologies, techniques, and organisational processes that are involved in writing a Masters’ level dissertation in the field of international studies.